Infertility after D&C with repeat miscarriage, pain and no periods is Asherman’s Syndrome. It can occur in 30% D&C procedures.

 A combination of delayed childbearing, multiple losses, and a delay in establishing a diagnosis of Ashermans often results in post-Asherman’s pregnancies occuring in women who are somewhat older and may have hormonal deficiencies.
 Losing a baby in pregnancy through miscarriage is still a taboo subject.
 It is devastating every single time.

-If you think you may have a claim for Infertility after D&C then call us in confidence to discuss your issue.
+If you think you may have a claim for Infertility after D&C or want to make an Ashermans Claim then call us in confidence to discuss your issue.
 We are happy to talk through what has happened and advise you on a potential claim.
 Call us for FREE on 0800 470 2009 or email Dr Victoria Handley at firstname.lastname@example.org